scattana/zipfs-law/README.md

 # zipfs-law
 Hypothesis testing of Zipf's Law for natural and unnatural languages (NLP SP19)

 **Contents**

 _____

 * Introduction
 * Part One: Zipf's Law for Natural Language
-* Part Two: Zipf's Law for Unnatural Language
+* Part Two: Zipf's Law for Simulated Language
 * Analysis and Results
 * Replicating the Study
 * References and Further Investigation